-This course will help the students in understanding of their personal characteristics and interests to that of the "successful" entrepreneur, identification and assess sources of support for small businesses and entrepreneurs and to evaluate methods of entering an entrepreneurship venture - including but not limited to starting a new venture, buying an existing business, or becoming a franchisee.
+- 1. assess their personal characteristics and interests to that of the "successful" entrepreneur, identification and assess sources of support for small businesses and entrepreneurs. - 2. evaluate methods of entering an entrepreneurship venture including but not limited to starting a new venture, buying an existing business, or becoming a franchisee.

 - 1. Desai, V., Dynamics of Entrepreneurial Development and Management, Himalaya Publishing House (2007). - 2.
-Singh, I. and Kaur, B., Patent law and Entrepreneurship, Kalyani Publishers (2006). - 3.
-Sateesh, M.K., Bioethics and Biosafety, IK International (2008).
+Singh, I. and Kaur, B., Patent law and Entrepreneurship, Kalyani Publishers (2006).

+1. Sateesh, M.K., Bioethics and Biosafety, IK International (2008).